ibm-cloud-docs/cloud-databases/reference-key-protect.md

 Things to Note -
 - BYOK for backups is only available in US regions `us-south` and `us-east`.
 - Keys for backups are not region-locked, but only keys in the `us-south` are durable to region failures.
-Use a key from `us-south` to ensure that your backups are available even in the event of a region failure.
+Use a key from `us-south`, regardless of where your deployment is, to ensure that your backups are available even in the event of a region failure.

 In order to enable your deployment to use the Key Protect key, you need to [Enable authorization to be delegated](/docs/iam?topic=iam-serviceauth) when granting the service authorizations.
 Then, when you provision your deployment through the CLI with the `backup_encryption_key_crn` parameter,
 ```